 After a standout headline performance at Sydney’s Sidechains, Deer was announced on the final lineup for Paradise Music Festival 2015.

 Deer’s output has always exhibited a sophistication that defines him from his compatriots, straddling the intersection of bass, pop, club and more on the frontier of contemporary electronic production.

 Nic Brown and Misha Grace have an air of invincibility about them.
 Immortality even.

 friendships have racked up their flying hours.
-They've supported Erykah Badu, Thundercat, Purity Ring, Mark Pritchard, RL Grime and blown crowds away at BIGSOUND (Brisbane), Volumes Festival (Sydney), Paradise Music Festival (Vic), Golden Plains Festival (Vic), SXSW (TX) and CMJ (NY).
+They've supported Erykah Badu, Thundercat, Purity Ring, Mark Pritchard, RL Grime and blown crowds away at Bigsound (Brisbane), Volumes Festival (Sydney), Paradise Music Festival (Vic), Golden Plains Festival (Vic), NYE On The Hill (Vic), SXSW (TX, USA) and CMJ (NY, USA).

 Melbourne based producer Null worships mid-to-late ‘90s electronic music through a contemporary lens.
 His studio works are littered with a mix of sounds that span decades: from ‘70s synthesizer music, ambient noise, ‘90s classics and modern nightbus anthems.